andrewdpoh/Bamboo_Docs/docs/User_Guide/using_bamboo_client.md

 A new agent tab (labelled by the agent id) can be created with the command `use [agent id]` in the console.
 This tab will allow users to use agent-specific commands to control and command the agent.

 (5) Console – Displays the command-line console for the selected tabs.
-For more information about the commands, refer to !!LINK TO COMMANDS`
+For more information about the commands, refer to [commands](../Client/commands.md)`

-(6) Buttons – Buttons to command selected agent to perform select functions  The available actions using these buttons are:
+(6) Buttons – Buttons to command selected agent to perform selected functions.
+The available actions using these buttons are:

 - Start Enumerating – perform system enumeration on the host the Agent is on
 - Toggle Keylog – Start or stop the keylogging function on the Agent